 Identifying Web Attacks Through Logs

-This course will review web application infrastructure, web servers, and the logs associated with them.
-We will also simulate 10 attack scenarios and identify the attack through logs that are generated by the web server.
+Log analysis involves reviewing and evaluating system activities to help mitigate risks.
+If you’re training to be a SOC Analyst, then you’ll need log analysis training.
+This course will review web application infrastructure, web servers, and logs.
+You will explore attack scenarios and identify the attack through logs generated by the web server.

 An Akamai Report from 2018 described SQLi (SQL Injection), LFI (Local File Injection) and XSS (Cross-Site Scripting) as the most common web attacks. (https://blogs.akamai.com/2018/06/summer-soti---web-attacks.html)

 There are multiple types of web attacks.
 This course will review these attacks and teach you how to use the web application logs to identify them.
 To do this, the student will need to learn how to read a log and how to extract some of the key information from the log.

 Subsequently, this first analysis of real world web server log examples will be used to get a better understanding of the attack.
 We will also use some scripts to find the information faster.